aceisScope/GCP_DE_Notes/README.md

     - Prune partitioned queries: When querying a partitioned table, use the `_PARTITIONTIME` pseudo column to filter the partitions.
 - SQL anti-patterns

+#### Optimizing storage

+Best practice: Keep your data in BigQuery.
+Rather than exporting your older data to another storage option (such as Cloud Storage), take advantage of BigQuery's long-term storage pricing.
+If you have a table that is not edited for 90 consecutive days, the price of storage for that table automatically drops to the same cost as Cloud Storage Nearline.

 ### Security
 - Dataset level
 - Table ACL: tables and views